-The purpose of this Design Brief is to provide a vision and design inspirations for Phases 2, 3 and 4 of the Mahogany Community.
-The vision and design inspirations presented in this document reflect design objectives from the Development Concept Plan (DCP) [January, 2008), Manotick Secondary Plan (Amendment #162, March 3, 2016), Exhibit 13 from the Ontario Municipal Board Decision (PL080373 - April 8, 2009) and the City of Ottawa Official Plan.
+The purpose of this Design Brief is to provide a vision and design inspirations for Phase 2+ of the Mahogany Community.
+The vision and design inspirations presented in this document reflect design objectives from the Development Concept Plan (DCP) [January, 2008), Manotick Secondary Plan (Amendment #162, March 3, 2016), Exhibit 13 from the Ontario Municipal Board Decision (PL080373 - April 8, 2009), Community Workshop (April 8, 2017), and City of Ottawa Official Plan.